-How lab created diamonds are made
+How are lab created diamonds made?

-Pressure-High Temperature method (HPHT)
+High Pressure High Temperature method (HPHT)

 How are HPHT diamonds made?